pastnetworks/pastnetworks.github.io/pasteditions.md

 <a id="2025edition"></a>
 # 2025

-##  At a glance
+The second edition of the Barcelona Summer School took place from 1st to 4th July 2025.
+Twenty-nine people participated.

+## Venues 2025
+The school took place in the the Centre Civic Drassanes and in the University of Barcelona Physics Faculty.

+##  Programme 2025

-The 4-day programme consists of lectures and discussions, hands-on practicals, and socials.
+The 4-day programme consisted of lectures and discussions, hands-on practicals, and socials.
 ![Programme timetable of BPNSS 2025](/assets/img/programme_timetable_2025.png)

 ##  Lectures overview